 Now we are focusing on:

-- Identifying potential therapeutic targets using transcriptomics (RNAS-seq)
+- Identifying potential therapeutic targets using transcriptomics (RNA-seq)

 - Devising in-vitro/ex-vivo model systems to investigate whether the candidates are responsible for development of AVMs using iPSCs-derived ECs